 Commissioning benefits owners through improved energy efficiency, improved workplace performance due to higher quality environments, and prevention of business losses.
 In other words, commissioning minimizes costs of corrective maintenance and helps optimize the facility’s operation—benefits that continue long after the building is complete.

 NWESI as a Commissioning leader

 Commissioning in Portland, Oregon: NWESI has performed commissioning for 25 years, proving equipment systems and facilities operate as designed and perform as required.
 Experience in fine-tuning and troubleshooting building systems gained by our team through complex TAB projects, laid the foundation for what our Commissioning Services Division is today.

 Our firm was among the first in the industry to join the Building Commissioning Association (BCxA), dedicated to advancing best practices and education throughout the building industry.
 Additionally, NWESI is a member of AABC Commissioning Group (ACG), which focuses on the advancement of independent, third-party commissioning professionals.
-They provides the Certified Commissioning Authority (CxA) and Certified Commissioning Technician (CxT) certifications for individuals.
+They provide the Certified Commissioning Authority (CxA) and Certified Commissioning Technician (CxT) certifications for individuals.
 Experience and dedicated professionals, coupled with industry training and certifications, set NWESI apart from other firms.

 NWESI’s Commissioning professionals add value from design review through on-site, post-occupancy verification.
 In many cases, NWESI conducts an ongoing monitor-based commissioning program for the life of the building.
 In Portland, building commissioning has quickly become common practice as owners and developers demand more from their investments.